She’s in Pussy Riot. He’s on the Far Right: How Maria Alyokhina and Dmitry Enteo Fell in Love

 I remind her of what she’d said the night before about believing in the power of example.
 What are we to make of her relationship with Enteo, then, given his strong ties to an activist group known for beating up gay people during Pride rallies?

-“He hasn’t been doing actions with that movement for a year now,” Alyokhina says, adding that her old friend, “one of the main LGBT activists in Russia who was beaten up by guys in that fucking movement,” is now a close friend of Enteo.
+“He hasn’t been doing [homophobic] actions with that movement for a year now,” Alyokhina says.
 “I think he has problem with Gay Pride parades,” she allows, “but not with gays and lesbians.”

 This reporter replied, “The first day we met you said he was a homophobe.”

-“He’s not a homophobe,” said Alyokhina.
+“He’s not a homophobe,” says Alyokhina.
 “Ask Olga, who is quoted in the article.
 She has spent nine months together with us.
 He’s not about protecting the patriarchy at all.
 Totally not, and I’m sure of this.”

 Alyokhina didn’t know about Enteo’s background when she first met him, briefly, at a party in October 2016, though her friend told her about his movement before introducing them.